 Shibuya Crossing is an extremely busy and famous pedestrian scramble crossing in the fashionable Shibuya district.
-Shibuya Crossing is frequently used to depict how busy Tokyo is.
-S Read more [...]
+Shibuya Crossing is an iconic scene and frequently used to depict Read more [...]

 The true story of Hachiko the dog, who was a golden brown male Akita Inu (a Japanese breed from the mountains of northern Japan), who would arrive at Shibuya Station every afternoon just to wait for the return of his master Professor Hidesaburo Ueno.
 This pattern went on for just over a year, until one day in 1932 Professor Hidesaburo Ueno did not return.
 He had suffered a cerebral hemorrhage while away at work and died.